The taxable value of your residential property in your tax deduction card

 You can read more about taxable value of residential property.

-Changes you make in the tax deduction card only apply there and will not be pre-filled in your tax return.
+Changes you make in your tax deduction card only apply to the tax deduction card and will not be pre-filled in your tax return.

 Taxable value and net wealth tax